axel05869/4anime-download/README.md

  - pip install requests
  - pip install tqdm

+#### Tested on: Windows and Linux.
-#### currently only supports windows. to use in other operating system like mac, linux, android. edit the script and change the download path on line (142).
+ - in case you encountered a problem running on different os, try to change the download path on line (142).